Displaced North: Brain-Eating Amoeba Expands Its Range

 The researchers also analyzed weather data around the date each incident occurred and found that, on average, daytime temperatures in the two weeks leading up to each event were higher than the historical average for each location.

-“It is possible that an increase in temperature and a subsequent increase in bathing may contribute to a change in the AMP epidemiology,” the authors write.
+“It is possible that rising temperatures and subsequent increases in bathing may contribute to changes in the epidemiology of PAM,” the authors write.

 On the subject: 13-year-old boy dies from brain-eating amoeba he contracted in Florida